TheAlgorithms/Java/report.md

 #### Manual calculation of the complexity

-- CRCAlgorithm had 21 branches and 5 exit points, based on the formula we have the complexity 21-5+2=18.
+- CRCAlgorithm had 21 branches and 5 exit points, based on the formula we have the complexity is 21-5+2=18.
 This is the same value that Lizard finds.
+- MyAtoi had 32 branches and 8 exit points, based on the formula we have the complexity is 32-8+2=26.
+This is contrary to what Lizard finds.

 ### **2. Are the functions just complex, or also long?**